ethereum-optimism/design-docs/protocol/invalid-block-progression.md

 The derivation pipeline is set up as a series of stages.
 It takes work to progress from one stage to the next.
 Sometimes this work involves many remote HTTP requests, other times it requires in memory manipulation of data structures.
-Its not ideal when there is an error in a later stage that causes a lot of additional work to be done in an earlier stage to recover.
+It's not ideal when there is an error in a later stage that causes a lot of additional work to be done in an earlier stage to recover.
 In practice, this looks like some sort of invalid batch was deserialized and errors during its processing.